yiisoft/yii2/docs/guide/structure-assets.md

 The keys of [[yii\web\AssetManager::assetMap|assetMap]] are the asset names that you want to fix, and the values are the desired asset paths.
 When you register an asset bundle with a view, each relative asset file in its [[yii\web\AssetBundle::css|css]] and [[yii\web\AssetBundle::js|js]] arrays will be examined against this map.
-If any of the keys is found to be the last part of an asset file (which is prefixed with [[AssetBundle::sourcePath]] if available), the corresponding value will replace the asset and be registered with the view.
+If any of the keys is found to be the last part of an asset file (which is prefixed with [[yii\web\AssetBundle::sourcePath]] if available), the corresponding value will replace the asset and be registered with the view.
 For example, an asset file `my/path/to/jquery.js` matches a key `jquery.js`.